archywillhe/0a.io-v0/posts/other/about.md

 Co-founder & CTO of [Castella](http://castella.art/).

 22 years of age.
-With 10 years of experience in wiring up apps and websites.
+With 10 years of experience in wiring up websites and apps.

 Singapore-based.